JohnDTill/YAWYSIWYGEE/README.md

 ## WORK IN PROGRESS

 The Typeset::Edit public method signatures are mostly stable, but in general public method signatures are subject to change.
+Currently any app using YAWYSIWYGEE must set `QGuiApplication::setAttribute(Qt::AA_EnableHighDpiScaling);` to make the typesetting formulas resolution invariant.

 ## Purpose